 Restaurants to try in Levi

 With sushi shops, pizzerias, steakhouses and even a fondue restaurant available, it’s safe to say the restaurant selection of Levi is internationally oriented.
 In fact, there are only a few restaurants concentrating on the local Lappish kitchen.
 The Lappish kitchen is all about freshwater fish, reindeer, local mushrooms and berries.
 We've listed some of the most interesting places below.

 King Crab House

-Though King Crab isn't native in the Arctic Sea, it's spread out like a hurricane after it was introduced there.
+King Crab isn't native in the Arctic Sea, but it's spread out like a hurricane after it was introduced there.
 King Crab House serves delicious Lappish dishes of fish and meat with an international twist.
 Pick you own king crab for dinner from the aquarium or try the Arctic Surf & Turf.
 During lunch hours, they offer separate lunch menu deals.

 Website: King Crab House

 On the top of the Utsuvaara Hill, at the Levi Glass Igloos, you'll find the high-quality Restaurant Aurora Sky with panoramic views over Levi.
 Their Arctic themed menus change monthly, or you can pick you courses from À la Carte.
 The atmosphere is intimate and romantic; A fireplace blazing in the corner and stars twinkling through the glass ceiling create a wonderful setting for an unforgettable dinner.

 Niliporo is a tiny 24-seat restaurant offering all sorts of delicious, hearty reindeer dishes.
 All reindeer served in the restaurant comes from the restaurant owner's own herd.